PASE project updates

 Lupin derived products promoted by the Grain Industry Association of Western Australia.

 The Grain Industry Association of Western Australia (GIWA) tested the international market for the human consumption of lupins and lupin-based products.
 GIWA worked to promote lupins as food through events like Gulfood 2017 in Dubai.
-They have also been working on promotional material such as a recipe book for cooking with lupins which is
+GIWA also developed promotional material for these events, including a recipe book for cooking with lupins.

 Australian Tea Tree Industry Association

 The Australian Tea Tree Industry Association (ATTIA) conducted an independent survey of the cosmetic uses, functions and concentrations of tea tree oil in the European Union.
 The PASE funded survey and the resulting report provided data on dermal penetration.
 This supported Australian tea tree oil exporters to increase and maintain market access in the European Union.

 Australian Avocados being sold in the Singaporean market.

 Avocados Australia’s project aimed to help Australian exporters deliver premium ripe and ready avocados to Singaporean and Malaysian markets.
 The project funded travel to Singapore and Malaysia to gain further understanding of market access barriers and opportunities.
 By identifying that demand for Australian avocados could be increased by delivering a ripe and ready-to-eat product, Avocados Australia worked with participants along the supply chain to be able to reliably deliver a premium product to these markets.